assareh/home-lab/README.md

 - Castle nodes are Nomad/Consul/Vault servers
 - NAS provides an NFS volume for persistent storage
-- Moat provides an L4 UDP proxy to be used as a primary LDNS

 ### Hypervisor
 I selected ESXi as the hypervisor due to its widespread popularity and compatibility.
 I originally began with ESXi 6.7 but am now on 7.0 Update 1.